savienn/compsci-database/README.md

-# Freelipino Computer Science Database
+# The Freelipino Computer Science Database

 A curated collection of computer science learning resources, organized by topic and resource type.
 The structure and syllabus are based on core computer science curricula from top Philippine universities.